-Any amounts (other than amounts recoverable by the taxpayer, or his or her spouse) which were paid during the year of assessment to any duly registered:
+Any amounts (other than amounts recoverable by the taxpayer or his or her spouse) which were paid during the year of assessment to any duly registered:

-- Medical practitioner, dentist, optometrist, homeopath, naturopath, osteopath, herbalist, physiotherapist, chiropractor or orthopaedist for professional services rendered or medicines supplied to the person or any dependant of the person; - Nursing home or hospital, or any duly registered or enrolled nurse, midwife or nursing assistant (or to any nursing agency in respect of the services of such a nurse, midwife or nursing assistant) in respect of the illness or confinement of the person or any dependant of the person; - Pharmacist for medicines obtained on prescription for the person or his dependant; - Expenditure incurred outside the Republic which are substantially similar to qualifying medical services rendered and medicines supplied in South Africa; and - Expenditure that is prescribed by SARS (other than expenditure recoverable by a person or his/her spouse) and necessarily incurred and paid by the person, during the year of assessment, in consequence of any physical impairment or disability suffered by the person or any dependant of the person. - Please refer to the SARS Guide on the determination of medical tax credit allowances for a detailed explanation of disability and the expenses as prescribed by the Minister.
+- Medical practitioner, dentist, optometrist, homeopath, naturopath, osteopath, herbalist, physiotherapist, chiropractor or orthopaedist for professional services rendered or medicines supplied to the person or any dependant of the person; - Nursing home or hospital, or a duly registered or enrolled nurse, midwife or nursing assistant (or to any nursing agency for the services of such a nurse, midwife or nursing assistant) in respect of an illness or confinement of the person or any dependant of the person; - Pharmacist for medicines obtained on prescription for the person or his/her dependant; - Expenditure incurred outside South Africa which are substantially similar to qualifying medical services and medicine supplied in South Africa: and - Expenses prescribed by SARS\ (other than expenses recoverable by a person or his/her spouse) and necessarily incurred and paid by the person during the year of assessment due to any physical impairment or disability suffered by the person or any dependant of the person. - \ Please refer to the SARS Guide on the determination of medical tax credit allowances for a detailed explanation of disability and the expenses as prescribed by the Minister.